pramodsankarl/angular-rename-directive/README.md

 A simple angular 1.0 module to rename a directive

-Should you run into issues where you are using some thirdparty directives and having name conflicts where directives are both (attribute and element resticted (`EA`)) and name of one directive (often poorly named) is an attribute for another directive ([Here is an example use case](http://stackoverflow.com/questions/26416206/directive-name-and-attribute-name-clashing)).
+Should you run into issues where you are using some thirdparty directives and having name conflicts where directives are both (attribute and element resticted (`EA`)) and name of one directive (often poorly named) is an attribute for another directive ([Here is an example use case for which i had provided an answer in Stack overflow some time back](http://stackoverflow.com/questions/26416206/directive-name-and-attribute-name-clashing)).
 You can use this module and set up renaming the directives.

 Usage: